A Trick of the Light

 “I am so sorry,” she apologized quickly, “It wasn’t on purpose.”

 “Hey, be grateful.
 I put these on for your benefit.
-Normally I don’t wear this much,” he added.
+Normally I sleep in the nude.”

 “Um, I’ll go get ready then....”
 Madeline stuttered as she quickly retrieved a sundress, among other things, from her suitcase.